insight-creative/foxstructures.com/content/faqs.md

         - And more
     - question: How far in advance should I reach out to schedule my construction project?
       answer: >-
-        We are completely booked for 2023 and are booking into 2024.
-If you have a specific project in mind, we recommend reaching out to our team as soon as possible to request an estimate and schedule your project.
+        The sooner we begin your building process, the sooner it will finish.
+However, many factors determine completion dates including permits, project complexities, supply chains and more.
+We will do our best to finish your project as soon as possible.
+[Contact us](/contact/) to get started today!
     - question: Can you work with my existing plans or do you provide design services?
       answer: >-
-        We can work with your existing plans, or we can help design a building, farm or commercial campus.
-Our construction crew is well-adept at reading and interpreting design plans, and our on-site designers are experienced in turning even the most basic concepts into unique final designs.
+        Our preferred model is to use our architectural team to develop and design your plans.
+This ensures your plan is compatible with our specific methods of building.
+Our on-site designers are experienced in turning even the most basic concepts into unique final designs.
     - question: How do you ensure safety on the job site?
       answer: >-
         We follow all OSHA standards of safety and take additional precautions like learning about your property and location to ensure the safety of both our employees and anyone else on or near the job site.
 Our crew is experienced in working on projects at active farms, agricultural properties and commercial businesses that require additional safety precautions to keep the facility or business open and operational.